Judicial and Non-Judicial Stamp Paper

 - 02% of market value for lease deed below 1 year.

-Non Judicial Stamp Papers bears a certain amount of evidentiary value but it largely depends on the nature of transaction and the thing for which transaction is made where movable or immovable, for example, a sale deed although made and stamped on a non judicial stamp paper also has to be notarized and registered with the local registrar’s office as per law, similar provision exists for lease deed also.
-Thus stamp papers are an important part of judicial and non-judicial functioning of the society.
+Non Judicial Stamp Papers bears a certain amount of evidentiary value but it largely depends on the nature of the transaction and the thing for which transaction is made where movable or immovable, for example, a sale deed although made and stamped on a non-judicial stamp paper also has to be notarized and registered with the local registrar’s office as per law, similar provision exists for lease deed also.
+Thus stamp papers are an important part of the judicial and non-judicial functioning of society.